qgallouedec/panda-gym/docs/custom/custom_robot.rst

 ``get_obs`` method
 ~~~~~~~~~~~~~~~~~~

 The ``get_obs`` method returns the observation associated with the robot.
-In our example, the robot only returns the position of it single joint.
+In the example, the robot only returns the position of it single joint.

 .. code-block:: python